selliott512/doomed-marker-puzzle/README.md

 Doomed Marker Puzzle was written almost entirely by Claude Code based on iterative feedback from me.

 ## Credit
 I've read about a puzzle like this decades ago, possible in a book by James Fixx, but I can't find it.
 I asked ChatGPT 4o about it and it said it was the "Doomed Maker Puzzle".
 However, I can't find that anywhere which suggests it's a hallucination, but I like it, so that's what I named this puzzle.
-Fee free to email me if you know how I can properly credit it.
+Please email me if you know how I can properly credit it.

+Doomed Marker Puzzle does have some similarity to [Conway's Soldiers](https://en.wikipedia.org/wiki/Conway%27s_Soldiers), but to see the similarity it helps to invert Doomed Maker Puzzle both physically, and in time.
+Imagine the lower left corner of the board at the top, and the initial position with markers at the level three diagonal and below.
+The goal is now to combine markers two at a time to form a single marker that's closer to the top (analogous to the final fifth row final "target square" using Conway's Soldiers terminology).
+Due to the exponentially changing nature of the maker values, discussed in the next section, even an infinite number of markers is not enough.

 ## Math
 When a marker is split each new marker can be considered to have half the value of the original marker.
 In this sense the value of a marker is